Introduction

 Snowflake vs Redshift Security

-Data security is the most crucial aspect when it comes to warehouses.
+Data security is the most crucial aspect when it comes to using cloud based data warehouses.
 In this modern age, with technology growing incessantly, the security systems have been put up with a lot of scrutinising and yet, security breaches happen.
 This commonly happens when the login credentials are shared over social media to fellow employees or lack of two factor authentication could also pave the way for breaches.

 Snowflake and Redshift grew to be the leaders in cloud based data warehousing systems with their ability to scale data quickly and also in a secure way, let's dive deep into the security features